KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 The trained model had all F1 scores above 99.7% in 12 epochs or less.
 Here are the changes that have made the metrics better and the training shorter.

-1.  used ResNet-101.
+1. ResNet-101.
 See “GAmodel.py.”
 The paper used ResNet-18 and ResNet-50.
 I thought it would be interesting if I used the more complex model architecture here.

-2.  changed the learning rate from 1E-4 to 1E-1.
+2. The learning rate 1E-1.
 See “GAmain.py.”
 I gradually increased the learning rate from 1E-4 to 1E-1.
 The model learned faster, without losing its mind.

-3.  added two Dropout layers, with drop out rates at .4 and .3 respectively.
+3. Two Dropout layers, with drop out rates at .4 and .3 respectively.
 See “GAmodel.py.”
 I added these just to see what would happen.
+That was a good idea.

-4.  made 10% of the ImageNet layers trainable.
+4. Trainable ImageNet layers.
 See “GAmodel.py.”
-I made these layers trainable on a lark, not knowing if they would make a difference.
+I made 10% of the ImageNet layers trainable, not knowing if they would make a difference.
 They did.

 I also wrote code to split the data into training, validation, and test sets.
 See section a. in “The Georgia code and deliverables.”
 I added code that would stop the training based on the F1 scores.
 See “GAcallbacks.py.”
 [back to top](#content)